Resolving disputes over NuGet package names

 - Send a copy of your message to firstname.lastname@example.org so that NuGet and the .NET Foundation are aware of your dispute.

-- Wait a maximum of 30 days for a resolution, after which notify email@example.com again.
-The NuGet.org support team will get involved and try to work through the dispute with both parties.
+- Wait a maximum of 30 days for a resolution, then notify email@example.com again.
+The nuget.org support team will get involved and try to work through the dispute with both parties.